aiman-al-masoud/cinciarellang1/README.md

     <----------------------------------
 ```

 Note how + and - are the weakest operators (think PEMDAS) so they're used to build up the topmost and most "fragile" structure: the **Expression**; while * and / are stronger, so they're used to build up the **Term** structure down in the hierarchy.
+To implement a full programming language you basically need to extend this simple hierarchy to include operators like: ==, !=,

 ### Sources:
 * https://www.youtube.com/watch?v=SToUyjAsaFk